+We are mainly interested on the estimated coefficients of the interactions between the public and private wages and on the error correction mechanism.
 In the equation determining the public sector wage growth the three coefficients are very close to the ones estimated for the OECD countries (see Table 1).
 The error correction mechanism is between -0.08 and -0.10 and the response to expected wages is also around 0.7.
-Another similar feature is that the R-square of the estimation for the public sector wage growth tends to be quite low.
+Another similar feature is that the R-square of the estimation for the public sector wage growth tends to be lower.

 In the equation determining the private sector wage growth, the coefficient of public sector wages (0.2) and the error correction mechanism (0.02), all have magnitudes similar to the ones we estimated for the OECD countries.
 The coefficient of total factor productivity growth is slightly bigger, which is expected since it is the only source of fluctuations directly affecting private sector wages in the model.
 This also translates into a high R-square.
 The autocorrelation coefficient is slightly negative, which means that for OECD countries there must be some other sources of autocorrelation, perhaps wage stickiness.
-Still, the difference is relatively small.
+Still, the difference is relatively small and the standard errors quite large.
 On the other hand, the estimated coefficient of the growth rate of public employment tends to be close to zero.